M-arcus/cloudron-docs/docs/documentation/support.md

 <img src="/img/support-ssh.png" class="shadow">

-## Change Cloudron.io Account email
+## Changing Cloudron.io Account email

-Currently, it is not possible to change the email of the Cloudron.io account.
-Instead, you can unlink the Cloudron.io account from the Cloudron and setup a new Cloudron.io account with the new email.
+The email of the Cloudron.io account cannot be changed.
+We recommend creating another Cloudron.io account with the desired email id instead.

-To unlink the account, run the following command on the Cloudron:
+First unlink the Cloudron.io account.
+To do so, run the following command on the Cloudron:

 ```
     mysql -uroot -ppassword -e "DELETE FROM box.settings WHERE name='appstore_config';"
 ```

-You can now navigate to the `App store` view on the Cloudron and register a new account.
+Next, navigate to the `App store` view on the Cloudron and register a new account or login with another existing account.